gabrieleasudoss/azure-aks-terraform-webapp-deployment/README.md

       ![azure-aks-terraform-webapp-deployment](images/aks_6.png)

-6. Demonstrating the ability to deploy, destroy, and re-deploy the web application and any supporting infrastructure.
+6. Demonstrating the ability to deploy, destroy, and re-deploy the Flask web application and any supporting infrastructure.

    -  Destory and re-deploy of Infrastructure